Posts concerning the Phenomenology.

 Translation used: Pinkard

-Expositions are not intended to be commentaries nor even summaries, they are attempts at making a more explicit unpacked exposition of the logical moves which occur in the Phenomenology from within its forms of consciousness.
-These follow all essential sections move for move, often rephrasing the more obtuse turns of phrase.
+Expositions are not intended to be extensive commentaries nor even summaries.
+They are attempts at making a more explicit unpacked exposition of the logical moves which occur in the Phenomenology from within its forms of consciousness.
+These follow all essential sections move for move, often attempting to rephrase the more obtuse turns of phrase, however this is still using Hegel’s language for the most part.
 There is a lot of expansion and repetition in order to make explicit the connections being carried on.
-One could say I’m almost simply rewriting the original work, as such I don’t claim any originality for ideas, only for this rearticulation in more explicit structure.
+One could say I’m almost simply reorganizing the original work, as such I don’t claim any originality for ideas, only for this rearticulation in more explicit structure.

 I mainly write these as my own way to comprehend Hegel’s work through the exercise of explaining to others.
 Sometimes the exposition may exceed the length of the actual source due to my desire to make explicit what is implicit in Hegel’s denseness.